LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

     e.
 In the Actions block in the first drop-down box select Transfer to a skill, and then select the Vip Support skill from the drop-down (Skills must be created in LiveEngage prior to this step).

         i.
-Please note not to select the skill used for the Maven Bot since this would create a circular loop with the policy.
+Please note not to select the skill used for the Conversation Orchestrator Bot since this would create a circular loop with the policy.

     f.
 Click Save to save the policy